openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 - As a course author, when I am editing the tags of a component, I want to see all the tags available from a particular taxonomy that I can use.

-  - As a course author, I want to see the available tags as a lits of root tags that can be expanded to show children tags.
+  - As a course author, I want to see the available tags as a list of root tags that can be expanded to show children tags.
   - As a course author, I want to search for tags, so I can find root and children tags more easily.